This post may contain affiliate links. See my disclosure statement for details.

 Ingredients

 - Shortening: brand name Crisco.
-Shortening provides these cookies with a hearty texture, and produces a cookie that’s not flat.
+Shortening provides these cookies with a hearty texture, and produces a fluffier cookie that’s not flat.

 - Eggs: binds the dough together.